DerekCresswell/GameDesign11/2 Dice Game/1 UnityScripts.md

 ![ScriptInFolder](Images/ScriptInFolder.JPG)

 Open that up.
-I'm making this project with Windows and the default Code Editor with Unity, [Visual Studio](https://visualstudio.microsoft.com/).\
+Throughout these tutorials, we are making this project with Windows and the default Code Editor with Unity, [Visual Studio](https://visualstudio.microsoft.com/).\
 If you are on a different system this may be different.
 No worries it's all the same you just might need to search for a button a little more.\
 The script should look like this :